trentslutzky/lifx-cli/README.md

 # lifx-cli
-Using Python and Fish shell to control my LIFX lights
+Using Python to control my LIFX lights